 The student undertakes, on a tutorial basis, an individualized program of study.
-Students should consult the Department Chair for available instructors.
+Students should consult

 HONOURS THESIS IN ENGLISH

 At least 24 credits in English with an overall average of 70%.

 An extended research paper designed for students planning to enter graduate school.
 Students should consult the Department Chair for available instructors.